JoeOngYJ/Arm_Hackathon/README.md

 ```
 Replace 'test.txt' with the input file.
 Make sure there is no trailing whitespace/newlines

+If using hyperfine, make sure to have a large warmup (ideally at least a few hundred) as well as specifying the `--shell=none` option as otherwise printing to stdout can cause significant performance variation.

 ## Task Two
 Requires g++ with support for c++20.
 Run the following command inside of the task_two directory to compile: